My lab investigates the neural mechanisms underlying vocal learning, motor control, and social behavior in songbirds.

 SOCIAL MODULATION OF VOCAL LEARNING

 Social interactions promote and guide vocal learning in songbirds as well as humans.
 For example, social interactions with a live tutor can facilitate and guide the trajectory of song development.
 I am interested in understanding the neural circuits that mediate such social influences on vocal learning.
+We have recently discovered that midbrain and hindbrain areas that synthesize dopamine and norepinephrine are differentially active when birds are socially tutored (Chen et al., PNAS, 2016).
+We are now investigating the brain areas in which dopamine and norepinephrine act to promote song learning.

 SOCIAL MODULATION OF VOCAL PERFORMANCE